evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

 This means that the first top-level `await` in your project (or any of your dependencies) might now constitute a new major version if you follow [semver][4].

+If you don't want to do this, here are some other things you could do:

 ### 1. Tell your users you don't support require()

 You could effectively tell them if they use `require()` they're on their own.